ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 /.well-known/token-issuer-directory; see {{wkuri-reg}} for the registration information for this well-known URI.

-The issuer directory and issuer request url SHOULD exist on the same domain.
+The issuer directory and issuer resources SHOULD be available on the same domain.
 If an Issuer wants to service multiple different issuer directories they MUST create unique subdomains for each so the TokenChallenge defined in
 {{Section 2.1 of !AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}} can be